TheGort/thegort.github.io/cv.md

 * Planned and organized one-on-one tutoring sessions to high school students and people all over the world
 * Used a variety of teaching methods depending on individual student learning style, including online video calls, YouTube videos, and in-person lessons
 * Composed and produced classroom material, lesson plans, and mock homework/exams for topics such as intro to programming, discrete mathematics, and algebra
-* Some videos can still be found on my YouTube channel with ~600 cumulative views (as a side note, I really want to produce educational content again, but I've been extremely busy with school.)
+* Some videos can still be found on my YouTube channel with ~600 cumulative views

 <p style = "float: right;"><b>May 2017 - Sep 2017</b></p>
 **Software Engineer (Co-op)**